 The key to pressuring a Wing-T offense is to keep it simple.
 If the offense is a buck sweep heavy team, full line movement might be an answer in certain formations.
 Simple line movements and single LB blitzes can be used to create quick penetration without sacrificing fits and can counteract trap plays.
 Basic gap plug run blitzes are a good way to attack the Wing-T. The quick hit of a LB running through his gap doesn’t mess with the fits.
 Where Wing-T offenses gain an advantage is when defenses try and do too much, or stay in the same place.
 A defense can’t just sit in the Double G front all game long.
 Even if successful, it will only take a matter of time before the offensive coordinator finds a way to take advantage of the defense’s alignment.
-Running the Double Eagle as a change up puts an extra lineman in the box, and the 3 tech’s can still affect the guards enough to keep the LBs clean.
+Running the Double Eagle as a changeup puts an extra lineman in the box, and the 3 tech’s can still affect the guards enough to keep the LBs clean.
 Plus, the zero Nose can gain a push in the middle, making the Center work.

 In the video below, the Wing-T offense we faced was very strong side oriented.
 To take advantage of that we used full line movement and single gap LB blitzes to the strong side to gain penetration.
-Our main objective was to cut the guards, or trip them up, as much as possible.
+Our main objective was to cut the guards or trip them up, as much as possible.
 Even if the guard pulled, our LBs were there to clean up the mess.
 In order to beat a Wing-T team, the defense has to stay in front of the chains.
 Penetration by the linemen and using timely simple blitzes can affect the flow of the offense.
 In our case, cutting the guards didn’t allow the offensive line to climb.
 Our call sheet for this week literally consisted of two different fronts, two LB plug blitzes, and a full line movement call to counteract the buck sweep.

-The beauty in the Wing-T offense is that if the defense gets too aggressive it takes advantage.
+The beauty of the Wing-T offense is that if the defense gets too aggressive it takes advantage.
 From Load Option to Trap, to Belly and Midline, the Wing-T makes the defense be as sound as they possibly can at all times.
 Teams that can run the traditional Wing-T and flip to the Flex-Bone the next play are even more difficult.
 One way to throw a wrinkle into your defense is to create calls that flip responsibilities versus the option.